capsule-corp-ternoa/ternoa-js/README.md

 The container uses a local copy of the repo in order to compile and run examples.
 This means that if changes are made inside the container, they’ll fail to propagate and will be lost.
 To mitigate this issue, the virtual container volume `/workdir` needs to be mapped to a directory on the host machine that contains the Ternoa.js repo.
 After the mapping is done, any changes made in the mapped directory will be reflected in the container.

-This way, you can develop Dapps without having to install all the required dependencies.
+This way, you can develop dApps without having to install all the required dependencies.
 For the workflow check out the "Create A Development Environment" section.

 ```bash
   # Flag -v tells the host machine to map the physical "./." path with the virtual container one "/workdir".
 If no command arguments are given this will try to compile and run the starter-project project.